What Is a Home Improvement Personal Loan?

 Depending on your circumstances, a home improvement personal loan may offer several advantages over tapping home equity, using a credit card, or raiding your emergency savings.

 It starts with a simple online application.
 Just indicate how much you want to borrow and what the money is for.
 If you qualify, you may receive multiple offers in just a few minutes.
 In many cases, adding a coborrower can help you qualify for a better rate or, possibly, a higher loan amount.
-For larger, more expensive projects (like adding a granny unit above the garage or new kitchen appliances), applying with a coborrower can work in your favor.
+For larger, more expensive projects (like adding a granny unit above the garage or new kitchen appliances), applying with a coborrower who has excellent credit can work in your favor.

 Once you select a loan offer for your home improvement needs, you may be asked to confirm your identity, income or employment.
 Once approved, the money is usually transferred directly into your bank account.

 Before making a decision about home improvement financing, here are some options you might also want to take into consideration:

 1. Home equity loan or line of credit